-SEND code of Practice (June 2014) stage of support - SPECIFIED INDIVIDUAL SUPPORT school.
-This may be from:
+SEND code of Practice (June 2014) stage of support - SPECIFIED INDIVIDUAL SUPPORT

 This is usually provided via an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by the class teacher/Inclusion Manager as needing a particularly high level of individual or small group teaching.
 Usually your child will also need specialist support in school from a professional outside the school.
 This may be from: